Hermits Rest

 Early morning

 This shot faces south.
-With the sun rising to the left, the better lighting of the mountains, reservoir, and changing vegetation color is most likely early to late morning.
-Because this was an unknown location and not a planned stop, as I was headed to Black Canyon of the Gunnison National Park, this photograph was taken at 11:41am local time.
+With the sun rising to the left, the better lighting of the mountains and the reservoir, and the changing vegetation color are most likely in the early to late morning.
+Because this was an unknown location and not a planned stop, as I was headed to Black Canyon of the Gunnison National Park, this photograph was taken at 11:41 am local time.
 I would love to see how the light falls at an earlier time.

 Best Time of Year

-Hands down the best time for this kind of color is the last week in September.
+Hands down, the best time for this kind of color is the last week in September.

 The shot above was take on Sept 26th.